sveinpg/build-your-own-react/README.md

 portable, meaning that the events are not platform (react native) or browser specific.
 The way React does this is, in short, to append only one listener for each event on the root of the app and then delegate these further down to underlying components with a wrapper of data from the original event.

+:running: In the event you have forgotten to run your tests `npm run test9`.

 ## 10. React.Component